iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 You can see that for some alignment variables, decreasing signal strength leads to decreased alignment.

 ## Conclusion
-Our exploration into tensor alignments reveals a critical insight: the traditional assumption that these alignments are constant and significant isn’t always correct.
-In reality, they're dynamic, and vary across network layers and training step.
-We can likely unlock faster training without sacrificing stability by measuring actual alignments instead of relying on theoretical assumptions.
-Perhaps most intriguing is the discovery that adding noise directly manipulates alignment properties, creating a surprising connection to diffusion models.
-This suggests our approach could be especially valuable in training regimes where data characteristics change systematically.
+Our exploration into tensor alignments confirms the findings of prior work [1] that the traditional assumption that these alignments are constant and significant isn't always correct.
+In reality, they're dynamic, and vary across network layers and training steps.
+We can likely unlock faster training without sacrificing stability by measuring actual alignments instead of relying on theoretical assumptions which we demonstrate for a set of simple experiments.
+An intriguing finding is that adding noise directly manipulates alignment properties.
+This suggests our approach could be especially valuable in training regimes where data characteristics change systematically such as highly multimodal or denoising-based training.

-Stay tuned for the next stage of this project, where we'll transform these findings into practical, ready-to-use methods that can be applied to real-world training scenarios.
+In follow up work we will scale our method and transform these findings into practical, ready-to-use methods that can be applied to real-world training scenarios

 ## Future Work
 * As we pointed out above, our notion of “maximal” per layer learning rates isn’t necessarily correct.
 One follow-up idea could be to test out different notions of maximal f.e. ones that only allow Pareto improvements over full alignment or which only allow epsilon decrease over full alignment.